Skip to content

 Using an install checklist also helps you:

 • Keep work consistent across installers.
 When you’re running an HVAC business, you don’t have time to check every job yourself.
-Equipping your installers with checklists ensures the job is done right every time, and helps avoid costly callbacks and customer complaints about flawed installations.
+Equipping your installers with checklists ensures the job is done right every time, helps avoid costly callbacks and customer complaints about flawed installations, and makes it easier to train new hires.

 • Impress your customers and win their trust.
 When you finish an install, give your customers peace of mind by showing them all the tasks you’ve checked off.
 Checklists show that you’re an organized, professional installer who cares about doing quality work.